-Growing your church requires a lot of things: solid strategy, strong leadership, compelling content, planning and organization, and some technical know-how.
+Growing your organization requires a lot of things: solid strategy, strong leadership, compelling content, planning and organization, and some technical know-how.
 Putting those together in the most effective way possible is essential to taking on the task of growing your church.

 But every once in a while, you need to step back for a gut check moment.
-Strategy, leadership and planning are your engines of church growth, and those engines require fuel.
+Strategy, leadership and planning are your engines of growth, and those engines require fuel.
 So before you start planning, designing, writing, or meeting, take an honest look at your level of these three things:

 Passion – all movements have energy that comes from the collective passion of lots of people.
 They share it, talk about it, and live it out.

 What are you giving your people to be passionate about, that they can’t resist sharing?

 Commitment – sustains you through the natural ups and downs that are unavoidable.
 Commitment is the multiplier to passion.